 - Sodium 500 to 1100°C (932 to 2,012°F)

-ACT has experience with a variety of traditional and super alloys to withstand the high internal pressure associated with multi-phase metals.
+ACT has experience with a variety of traditional and superalloys to withstand the high internal pressure associated with multi-phase metals.
 Some common envelope materials include Stainless Steel, Inconel Alloy 600, and Haynes.
-ACT will select the appropriate envelope for the working fluid and operating conditions.
+ACT will select the appropriate envelope for the working fluid and operating conditions in partnership with the customer.

 - Temperature Calibration & Control; Isothermalizing furnace elements